Quivers with potentials associated to triangulated surfaces, part IV: Removing boundary assumptions: Non-degeneracy of the QPs

 \begin{coro} The QPs associated to tagged triangulations of $\surf$ are non-degenerate provided $\surf$ is not a sphere with less than 6 punctures, that is, provided $\surf$ is one of the following: \begin{itemize}\item a surface with non-empty boundary, with or without punctures, and arbitrary genus; \item a positive-genus surface without boundary, and any number of punctures; \item a sphere with at least 6 punctures. \end{itemize} Thus, Conjecture 33 of \cite{Labardini1} holds for all these surfaces. \end{coro}

 \begin{remark}\begin{enumerate}\item In \cite[Theorem 31]{Labardini1} it was shown that the QPs associated to ideal triangulations of (possibly punctured) surfaces with non-empty boundary are rigid, and this automatically implied their non-degeneracy by \cite[Corollary 8.2]{DWZ1}.
 Here we have presented a different proof of the non-degeneracy of these QPs: no allusion to rigidity has been made, and the potentials corresponding to tagged triangulations, missing in \cite{Labardini1}, have been calculated. \item Since positive-genus closed surfaces with exactly one puncture do not posses ideal triangulations with self-folded triangles whatsoever, Theorem \ref{thm:ideal-flips<->mutations} (which is Theorem 30 of \cite{Labardini1}) already implies the non-degeneracy of the QPs associated to triangulations of these surfaces, so the Popping Theorem is completely superfluous in this case. \item Before the present paper was posted, the only empty-boundary surfaces for which the non-degeneracy of the QPs $\qstau$ had been shown, are the positive-genus closed surfaces with exactly one puncture.
-Corollary \ref{coro:non-degenerate} is therefore a strong improvement regarding the question of non-degeneracy, solving it in practically all cases. \end{enumerate} \end{remark}
+Corollary \ref{coro:non-degenerate} is therefore a strong improvement regarding the question of non-degeneracy, solving it in practically all cases. \item It has been shown in \cite{GLFS} that if $\tau$ and $\sigma$ are tagged triangulations of a 5-punctured sphere, and $\sigma=f_{i}(\tau)$ for a tagged arc $i\in\tau$, then $\mu_i\qstau$ is right-equivalent to $(\qsigma,\lambda\ssigma)$ for some non-zero scalar $\lambda\in K$.
+This implies the non-degeneracy of the QPs $\qstau$ associated to the tagged triangulations of the 5-punctured sphere; that is, Corollary \ref{coro:non-degenerate} holds for the 5-punctured sphere too. \end{enumerate} \end{remark}